Allied Arts of Whatcom County

 Celebrating 80 years, Tacoma Art Museum serves the diverse communities of the Pacific Northwest through its collections, exhibitions, and learning programs, emphasizing art and artists from the Northwest and broader western region.

-Selections from the Anne Gould Hauberg Collection.
-From revered collector and patron of the arts in the Northwest, Anne Gould Hauberg, see selected works by influential artists and teachers who built the Pilchuck Glass School into a world-renowned center for glass art.
+To Dec 31 Selections from the Anne Gould Hauberg Collection: works by influential artists and teachers who built the Pilchuck Glass School into a world-renowned center for glass art.

 REPRESENTING: Dale Chihuly, Georgia O'Keeffe, Frederic Remington, Guy Anderson, Kenneth Callahan, Morris Graves, Mark Tobey, Camille Patha, Matika Wilbur, Camille Pissaro, Aguste Renoir, Marie Watt, Julie Speidel, Scott Fife, Ginny Holzer, Cappy Thompson, William Morris, Grafton Tyler Brown, Deborah Butterfield, Joseph Goldberg, Paul Horiuchi, Jeffry Mitchell, George Tsutakawa.
 Flora C. Mace, Dante Marioni, Paul Marioni, Toots Zynsky, Shaun Peterson, Ed Mell, Kevin Red Star, John Nieto, Albert Bierstadt, John Mix Stanley, Thomas Moran.